silabs-apnagy/energy-management-demo/docs/architecture.md

 ## Purpose

 This repository contains a customer-facing Energy Management demo built on Matter/CHIP concepts.
-It showcases how multiple simulated energy devices can coordinate (locally) using **Matter over Thread**, while **Home Assistant** provides visualization and automation.
+It showcases how multiple simulated energy devices can coordinate using Matter over Thread, while Home Assistant provides visualization and automation.

-The demo is intentionally “grid-less”: all “grid” and “device” behaviors are simulated (solar production, tariff/price, EV behavior), but exposed through real Matter endpoints and clusters so the interactions are realistic.
+The demo is intentionally “grid-less”: all grid and device behaviors are simulated, but exposed through real Matter endpoints and clusters so the interactions are realistic.

 ---